numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

    interpreter is started, define the ``PYTHONSTARTUP`` environment variable to contain the name of your startup script.

-Unlike MATLAB®, where anything on your path can be called immediately, with Python you need to first do an 'import' statement to make functions in a particular file accessible.
+Unlike MATLAB, where anything on your path can be called immediately, with Python you need to first do an 'import' statement to make functions in a particular file accessible.